isomerpages/pa-chingay/_join-us/Volunteers.md

 1\.
 Recruitment of Volunteers
 2\.
 Planning of training sessions and preparation of materials required
 3\.
-Planning of crowd management, general hospitality management and coach arrangements<br>
+Planning of crowd management, general hospitality management and coach arrangements.<br>
 4\.
-Deployment of Volunteers based on plans and requirements
+Deployment of Volunteers based on plans and requirements.
 5\.
 On-ground operations with fellow volunteers in assigned area/sector
 6\.
-Management of Volunteers and Volunteers leaders<br>
+Management of Volunteers and Volunteers leaders.<br>
 7\.
-Post-parade administrative matters
+Post-parade administrative matters.